 2. Da Vinci Ristorante at Holiday Inn Beach Resort and Casino

 Holiday Inn now also offers an all-inclusive option, but all-inclusive resorts can often be tricky for vegans.
 At first, the transition offered few plant-based options but they’ve diligently worked on it.
-Over the last few years it’s been amazing to watch this resort become truly vegan-friendly.
+Over the last few years it’s been amazing to watch the Holiday Inn become a truly vegan-friendly resort in Aruba.

 Da Vinci Ristorante, their wonderful Italian themed dinner restaurant, now has several great vegan choices on the menu.
 Chef Aldwin’s Risotto di Barbabietola Arrosto, made from roasted beet root, and the vegan chocolate mousse are must-trys.